kden/kden.github.io/README.md

   </tbody>
 </table>

-## A Note to Employers about Regarding the Use of AI
+## A Note to Employers Regarding the Use of AI

 [View A Note to Employers Regarding the Use of AI](ANote.md)